Skip to content

 • Tenant Id

-These values will later be used to set up the DAP in the Datawiza Cloud Management Console (DCMC).
-Please follow IdP Configuration Guide: Azure AD instructions on how to get those keys/values.
+These values will later be used to configure the DAP in the Datawiza Cloud Management Console (DCMC).
+To obtain these keys/values, please follow the instructions provided in the IdP Configuration Guide: Azure AD.

 • Client ID